Hiring

 Job Description

-The Department of Economics at Universidad Carlos III de Madrid, invites applications to fill up to three tenure track positions at the assistant professor level beginning in September 2012.
+The Department of Economics at Universidad Carlos III de Madrid invites applications to fill up to two tenure-track positions at the assistant-professor level beginning in September 2018.
 Candidates should have completed, or be close to completing, a doctorate by this date.
-The Department is interested in applicants with the capability to publish in leading journals and to provide high-quality teaching.
+The department is interested in applicants with the capability to publish in leading journals and to provide high-quality teaching.
 We welcome applications from all areas of economics.

 Application